 Periodontal Therapy Treatments for Gum Disease

-Dr. Blaylock will recommend a plan of treatment based on the stage of gum disease and your overall oral health.
+Dr. Blaylock will recommend periodontal therapy based on the stage of gum disease that you have, and your overall oral health.
 In many cases, when gingivitis is present, a procedure called scaling and root planing can successfully restore dental health by removing plaque from the deep pockets of the gums and the tooth roots.
 In addition, at-home care may be prescribed to keep your gums healthy between visits.

 For patients with advanced gum disease, Dr. Blaylock may coordinate treatment with a local specialist who can treat the damaged tissue with surgical treatment options.